Welcome from the Directors

 The VCU School of Medicine’s genetic counseling M.S. program recognizes and embraces diverse backgrounds, identities and lived experiences.
 We strive to provide an inclusive, safe and equitable environment in which faculty and students are treated with dignity and respect.
 We are committed to exploring actions to promote diversity in our community and to engaging in ongoing learning.

-Our program is full-time, and on campus, and spans 21 months.
+Our program is full-time, on campus, and spans 21 months.
 Students must complete a minimum of 60 credit hours, with courses that provide foundational knowledge in human and molecular genetics, genetic counseling, counseling techniques, and diversity.
 Students also have the opportunity to take an elective course to further enhance their training.

 Upon graduation, our students are eligible for board certification through the American Board of Genetic Counseling.
 Our students perform well, scoring above the accreditation standard for pass rates in our last three cohorts (2018-2021)